The Importance of Tourism

 Tourism links communities throughout our vast province, and defines our image – how we see ourselves and how others see us.
 It is also a significant economic driver.

 The sector employs diverse Saskatchewan citizens, including service station attendants to golf resort owners.
 Residents in every community, large and small, rural and urban, are engaged in tourism activities.
-Almost 65,000 people (nearly 10 per cent of Saskatchewan workers) of all ages, ethnicities and skill sets derive their livelihood from tourism.
+In 2019, more than 71,000 people (nearly 10 per cent of Saskatchewan workers) of all ages, ethnicities and skill sets derive their livelihood from tourism.

 Saskatchewan's tourism sector comprises five industries: accommodation, food and beverage, recreation and entertainment, transportation, and travel services.
 From restaurants to museums, tourism touches every corner.
 Virtually all areas of business are influenced by tourism.